hackgwinnett/bogey-flask/README.md

  <h2>Category Sort</h2>

  1. Simply click 'Sort' next to the category you need rankings from.
 It will download a ranked list of scores sorted based on the category.

+If you used Bogey and enjoyed it/have any feedback, please let us know at @hackgwinnett@gmail.com or the contact form on hackgwinnett.org